KshitijAggarwal/kshitijaggarwal.github.io/gradschool.md

 I also developed many software packages for FRB analysis: classification, period search, data processing, etc. Take a look at my [Github](https://github.com/KshitijAggarwal) for more information.

-You can find a full list of my publications [here](https://ui.adsabs.harvard.edu/public-libraries/yUUKwaFhRVu2DCvZ4A3HXg).
+You can find a full list of my publications [here](https://ui.adsabs.harvard.edu/public-libraries/yUUKwaFhRVu2DCvZ4A3HXg) and mention of my research in media [here](/media).